 - Call or ask your sewer clearing professional to contact PSE at 1-888-225-5773 prior to clearing the blockage.
 We will promptly meet your professional to locate and mark our natural gas pipeline free of charge.

-- Never use a sewer clearing machine to clear a line until the obstruction has been identified.
+- Never use a sewer clearing machine to clear an exterior blockage until the obstruction has been identified.

 Read these safety tips for professionals working with sewers in the PSE service territory.